By William C. “Bubba” Head, Atlanta DUI Lawyer

-Next, the arresting officer read Client the GA implied consent law advisement about her options and Georgia’s legal obligations regarding his requested implied consent breath test on the Intoxilyzer breath analyzer used in Georgia.
+Next, the arresting officer read the Client the GA implied consent law advisement about her options and Georgia’s legal obligations regarding his requested implied consent breath test on the Intoxilyzer breath analyzer used in Georgia.
 The Client ultimately agreed to submit to the breath test.

 Her Intoxilyzer breath test, taken at Woodstock Police Department about an hour later, showed a breath alcohol reading of 0.211 (the lower of the two exhalations).
 Then, she was driven to jail, where she later bonded out.

 She was referred to Bubba Head by the president of her company.
-He told her to meet with Bubba Head, the author of the largest selling DUI book in Georgia, and a highly rated DUI lawyer in Atlanta, to assist her with this difficult drunk driving case.
+He told her to meet with Bubba Head, the author of the largest-selling DUI book in Georgia, and a highly rated DUI lawyer in Atlanta, to assist her with this difficult drunk driving case.

 The female Client was very concerned about whether she could possibly win a case where she admitted that she should not have been driving.
 Plus, the cost of fighting the DUI arrest, and whether she would be punished for seeking a trial with such a high BAC level reading were other concerns of hers.
-She also wanted to know the penalties of a DUI in Georgia.
-Based upon her interview with Mr. Head, she decided to fight the case.
+She also wanted to know the penalties for a DUI in Georgia.
+Based on her interview with Mr. Head, she decided to fight the case.

 Mr. Head and his private investigator went over all of the evidence in the DUI case.
-Importantly, the video showed that a conversation between the Woodstock sergeant and the client (who was still begging to be let go) about whether she should submit to the Georgia implied consent breath test revealed the officer trying to convince her to take the test.
+Importantly, the video showed that a conversation between the Woodstock sergeant and the client (who was still begging to be let go) about whether she should submit to Georgia’s implied consent breath test revealed the officer trying to convince her to take the test.
 He told her that a refusal would suspend her for a full year.

 Then, he said to her, “If you blow into the test at the station and are under the legal limit, I will not charge you with DUI and will take you back to your home.”
 Shortly after she hesitated and agreed to take the breathalyzer at the police station.

 Another important fact was uncovered by Mr. Head obtaining all arrest paperwork, including the uniform traffic citations for speeding and DUI alcohol per se (being over the limit).
-Client was only charged for driving while having an unlawful breath alcohol level, and not accused of less safe DUI (being too impaired to drive).
+The client was only charged for driving while having an unlawful breath alcohol level, and not accused of less safe DUI (being too impaired to drive).

-A bench trial at Woodstock Municipal Court was selected for Client by Mr. Head, based on the fact that the Uniform Traffic Citation was drawn to only accuse the per se DUI alcohol offense.
-Mr. Head decided to not challenge the uniform traffic citation for the tag expiration nor the speeding ticket.
+A bench trial at Woodstock Municipal Court was selected for the Client by Mr. Head, based on the fact that the Uniform Traffic Citation was drawn to only accuse the per se DUI alcohol offense.
+Mr. Head decided to not challenge the uniform traffic citation for the tag expiration or the speeding ticket.

 Due to the erroneous and misleading statements made by the arresting officer about “allowing her to go home” and “not giving her a drunk driving charge” — which were irrefutably shown on video — after the officer spoke the implied consent warning out loud, Mr. Head was able to get the breath test results excluded by the trial judge in the middle of the non-jury trial.

-As such, the per se DUI case relied 100% on the test results that were brought into evidence, the trial judge had no choice but to find Client NOT GUILTY of the DUI first offense.
+As such, the per se DUI case relied 100% on the test results that were brought into evidence, the trial judge had no choice but to find the Client NOT GUILTY of the DUI first offense.
 Her total speeding fine was $62.50, and this fine was waived because of the tag issue where she already paid the renewal fee before even showing up in court.

-If you have a pending criminal case for impaired driving in Woodstock or Cherokee County, or ANYWHERE else in GA, call Bubba Head at 404-567-5515 or toll free at 1-888-DUI-HEAD [1-888-384-4323] for a FREE PDF copy of his 430 page DUI book for clients, plus a FREE case evaluation by Mr. Head, and learn how to avoid a conviction for DUI.
+If you have a pending criminal case for impaired driving in Woodstock or Cherokee County, or ANYWHERE else in GA, call Bubba Head at 404-567-5515 or toll-free at 1-888-DUI-HEAD [1-888-384-4323] for a FREE PDF copy of his 430-page DUI book for clients, plus a FREE case evaluation by Mr. Head, and learn how to avoid a conviction for DUI.

 E-mail Mr. Head your case information at email@example.com, for a quick return call from his DUI law firm, to set up an appointment.
 Because a DUI conviction is FOREVER – it never comes off your criminal history – pleading guilty to DUI is a huge mistake, if you have any chance to win.